MehediHasanUthan/ml-journey/notes/day-01.md

 Train or test gap widens from 0% at epoch 2 to 19% at epoch 10.
 Test acc plateaus around epoch 7.
 Model overfits.

 ## What I didn't fully understand
 - The pattern detecting at each stage that are represented with numbers.
 But the value is not actually tells anything about pattern that is getting detected

+## Time spent
+- 6-7hours
+## What I didn't fully understand
+- The pattern detecting at each stage that are represented with numbers.
+But the value is not actually tells anything about pattern that is getting detected